 He has sent Me to heal the brokenhearted,

 And the opening of the prison to those who are bound;

 What experiences has the Lord brought you through that have shaped you into who you are today?
-This prophecy regarding the Messiah is regarding the ministry that He fulfilled.
-This same ministry is the one He calls us to today.
+Jesus ultimately fulfilled the prophecy regarding the Messiah.
+This same ministry of healing and restoration is the one He calls us to today.